-A mitigative segment is a part of the route we have added to the transmission line routing process based on feedback from the public or from our project specialists.
+A mitigative segment is a part of the route we have added to the transmission line routing process based on feedback during the engagement process or from our project specialists.
 These segments are added to mitigate concerns or a potential effect on the landscape.